Aeonovyli/aeonovyli.github.io/README.md

 Most of the people messaging on this website are trusted friends.
 I haven't seen anyone who isn't, at least.
 I was required to wipe the database recently though, so I can't be positive...

-### On chess playing

-The chess set was more of a 'I'm going to see if I can do this, yay I can this site needs to have everything!' than a 'I put hours into this'.
-Same for the Sudoku page.

 ### On the queer aethsetics

 I am a weird, quirky person.
 But more importantly, I like shiny.